Fz3r0/Fz3r0/README.md

   - The reason this repository is publicly accessible is because it shares the GNU free software ideology and philosophy, it means the freedom to run the software, to study the software, to modify the software, and to share copies of the software (whether modified or not).
 I believe that everyone in the world need to know about computers and networking for free, that would make the world a better place.

-  - All the scripts,binaries,software,techniques,programs,directories,databases of this repository should be used ONLY for authorized penetration testing, networking laboratories and/or educational purposes.
+  - All the scripts, binaries, software, techniques, programs, directories, databases of this repository should be used ONLY for authorized penetration testing, networking laboratories and/or educational purposes.

   - This repository contain codes and scripts that will harm some systems.
 Read carefully each file documentation and/or script before download, run or compile it.